wyfo/scylla2/README.md

 ## Performance

-I've started some benchmark using https://github.com/pkolaczk/latte, and the results are disturbing.
+I've started some benchmark using https://github.com/pkolaczk/latte, and as expected, this driver performs better than the official one.

-As expected, this driver is well optimized and performs better than the official one, but not by a large margin.
-However, a considerable part of the execution time is taken by write system calls (not the case for the official driver).
-It seems that the driver is in fact too fast (*swap-buffer-queue* especially), and doesn't buffer writes enough – even with the addition of a `tokio::task::yield_now` loop.
-So, too slow because of too fast for now.
+Single threaded comparison with local database shows 40% performance improvement for example.

-Fun fact, with similar execution time, this driver will consume at least 33% less CPU time, so again, it's well optimized.
+Fun fact, when benchmark times are similar, mostly because of the database response time, this driver use 30% less CPU time.

 ## What's next